koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 >
 > 1. This network can be attracted to a target location nearby in the maze—all this by modifying a _single_ activation, out of tens of thousands\.
 This works reliably when the target location is in the upper-right, and not as reliably when the target is elsewhere.
 > 2. Considering several channels halfway through the network, we hypothesized that their activations mainly depend on the location of the cheese.
 > 	  - We tested this by resampling these activations with those from another random maze (as in [causal scrubbing](https://www.lesswrong.com/posts/JvZhhzycHu2Yd57RN/causal-scrubbing-a-method-for-rigorously-testing)).
-We found that as long as the second maze had its cheese located at the same coordinates, the network’s behavior was roughly unchanged.
+We found that as long as the second maze had its cheese located at the same coordinates, the network"s behavior was roughly unchanged.
 However, if the second maze had cheese at different coordinates, the agent's behavior was significantly affected.
 > 	  - This suggests that these channels are inputs to goal-oriented circuits, and these channels affect those circuits basically by passing messages about where the cheese is.
 >
 > 3. Our statistical analysis suggests that the network decides whether to acquire cheese not only as a function of path-distance to cheese, but—after controlling for path-distance—_also _as a function of _Euclidean/"perceptual" distance_ between the mouse and the cheese, even though the agent sees the whole maze at once.